 Since our inception, we have focused our activities on our drug discovery and development programs.
 We record research and development expenses as they are incurred.
-Research and development expenses represented approximately 85% of our total operating expenses for each of the three month periods ended March 31, 2010 and 2009.
+Research and development expenses represented approximately 89% and 81% of our total operating expenses for the three months ended September 30, 2010 and 2009, respectively, and 88% and 84% of our total operating expenses for the nine months ended September 30, 2010 and 2009, respectively.